Key policy features to look out for in STA Travel insurance

 Fine print: After the 15 days you can still cancel your policy, but you won’t be entitled to a refund.
 You can also only cancel as long as you haven’t started your trip and you haven’t made any claims under the policy.

 Important things to remember for a successful travel insurance claim with STA Travel

-- Delays are bound to happen - sometimes it just can’t be helped.
-If the delay lasts more than 24 hrs in the case of baggage or 6 hrs for transport, you can claim for expenses, like food or essential personal items, that you might need to buy in this time.
+- Delays are bound to happen - sometimes they just can’t be helped.
+If the delay lasts more than 24 hours in the case of baggage, or 6 hours for transport, you can claim for expenses, like food or essential personal items, that you might need to buy in this time.
 If this happens, make sure you let STA Travel know as soon as you can, and get an official statement from whoever is responsible so you can prove the length of the delay.
 Also, make sure you keep all the receipts for things you purchase.